tenacityteam/tenacity/BUILDING.md

     to be installed in order for signing to work. **Note that codesigning and notarization might be broken as they haven't been tested**.
   * **PERFORM_NOTARIZATION** (ON|OFF): [macOS Only] Performs notarizaiton during
     the install step.
-This only works on macOS and if PERFORM_NTOARIZATION has been enabled.
+This only works on macOS and if PERFORM_NOTARIZATION has been enabled.
   * **PACKAGE_MANUAL** (ON|OFF): Packages the (Audacity) manual alongside DMG and InnoSetup targets.